Opera (1987 film): Plot

-Santini promises to send Betty his assistant Daniele Soave for her protection.
-Betty admits a man that she presumes is Soave into her apartment.
-Mira arrives and says she spoke to a different man claiming to be Soave in the lobby.
-Betty and Mira hide while the figure claiming to be Soave takes a phone call and exits the apartment.
+Santini promises to send Betty his assistant Daniele Soave to her apartment building for her protection.
+Betty admits a man that she presumes is Soave, but Mira arrives and says she spoke to a different man claiming to be Soave in the lobby.
+Betty and Mira hide while the man takes a phone call and exits the apartment.
 Not long afterward, someone claiming to be Soave requests entry.
 Mira is fatally shot in the head while trying to verify the figure's identity through the peephole.
 Betty hides as the killer breaks into the apartment.
 She encounters the real, mortally wounded Soave, who reentered the apartment and was stabbed by the killer, and escapes through the ventilation system with the help of a neighbor girl.

 Betty meets with Marco, who has a secret plan to identify the killer during a performance.
 Betty has a recurring nightmare in which she discovers her mother bound in a dilapidated room, with her face reflected in a mirror while a woman screams then falls silent, after which Betty glimpses the masked figure.
 During the following night's performance, Marco unleashes the ravens into the audience.
 Recognizing their attacker, Santini, the birds gouge out one of his eyes.
 Santini shoots at Betty and flees, then later abducts her from her dressing room.

 Santini reveals that he was enamored of Betty's mother, who had him torture and murder young women for her gratification.
 Young Betty partially witnessed one such murder, which haunted her nightmares.
 Santini eventually killed Betty's mother due to her escalating demands and refusal to have sex with him.
-Betty's resemblance to her mother revived Santini's bloodlust.
+Betty's resemblance to her mother has now revived Santini's bloodlust.
 Santini blindfolds Betty, binds her to a chair, and stages his suicide by setting the room on fire.
 Betty breaks free and escapes.

-Betty and Marco withdraw to Marco's house in the Swiss Alps.
+Betty and Marco withdraw to Marco's house in the Swiss Alps to plan a staging of La Traviata.
 Marco sees a news broadcast indicating that a mannequin, not Santini, was burned in the fire, and that a manhunt is underway for Santini.
 He discovers that his housekeeper has been murdered and shouts for Betty to flee.
 Betty runs from the house, pursued by Santini.
 Marco tackles him, only to be stabbed to death.
 Betty bashes Santini on the head with a rock, and the police arrest him as Betty declares that she is nothing like her mother.
 Betty finds a lizard trapped in foliage and sets it free.